OpenZeppelin/openzeppelin-sdk/packages/docs/docs/website/versioned_docs/version-2.4.0/first.md

 ganache-cli --deterministic
 ```

-This will start a new development network, using a deterministic set of accounts, instead of random ones.
+This will start a new development network using a deterministic set of accounts instead of random ones.
 We can now deploy our contract there, running `zos create`, and choosing to deploy the `Counter` contract to the `development` network.

 ```console
 $ zos create